Doctor of Philosophy in Nursing

 The Doctor of Philosophy (PhD) represents the highest level of formal education for a career in research and the scholarship of discovery.
 It prepares scholars for the expression and communication of the knowledge base in the profession.
 The PhD graduate develops the science, stewards the profession, educates the next generation of nurses, defines its uniqueness, and maintains its professional integrity.

-Unique Positioning for a Current Approach: At Barry, you will take core courses in an interdisciplinary environment, completing contextual, methodological, and substantive coursework.
-Your course work will revolve around the focal area of multicultural health that is critical to the future of nursing science and practice.
+The PhD in Nursing program is interdisciplinary where students will take classes in both the School of Education as well as the College of Health Sciences.
+By studying in an interdisciplinary environment, you will complete contextual, methodological, and substantive coursework.
+Also, your coursework will revolve around the focal area of multicultural health, which is critical to the future of nursing science and practice.

 There is a 20% tuition discount offered for the Doctor of Philosophy in Nursing (PhD) program.

 Students can pursue their PhD within one of our cohorts throughout Florida, which include:

 - Barry University’s main campus in Miami Shores (Begins in fall or spring)

 - Off campus cohorts are evaluated yearly and implemented as needed